In some parts of the world, the word "to eat" literally means "to eat rice."

 Of a very important antioxidant enzyme called superoxide dismutase.

-Superoxide dismutase (SOD) is found inside the body's mitochondria. (the oxygen-based energy factories inside most of our cells).
+Superoxide dismutase (SOD) is found inside the body's mitochondria.

 Where it provides protection.